vladimiryardan/Taffy-Wiki/Using-a-Custom-Representation-Class.md

 </cfcomponent>
 ```

-... of course, you need to implement the **serializeXML** function (and I'm a fan of [AnythingToXML](http://anythingtoxml.riaforge.org/) for this); but the important thing to notice here is that none of the other functions need to be duplicated.
+... of course, it would be up to you to implement the **serializeXML** function (and I'm a fan of [AnythingToXML](http://anythingtoxml.riaforge.org/) for this); but the important thing to notice here is that none of the other functions need to be duplicated.
 Since they would be the same, you can just inherit them from the included **genericRepresentation** class.

+## Overriding the _default_ representation class

+Instead of supplying a custom representation class path as the 2nd argument to the **representationOf** method, you can override the global default.
+To do so, use the **[setDefaultRepresentationClass](http://github.com/atuttle/Taffy/wiki/Index-of-API-Methods#setDefaultRepresentationClass)** method in conjunction with **[configureTaffy](http://github.com/atuttle/Taffy/wiki/Index-of-API-Methods#configureTaffy)**.

 ## A word of caution